ipni/index-provider/docs/design.md

 }
 ```

-Provider will answer with the list of entries for `latest` pointing to the previous `AdvertisementID` in the `Advertisement` field
+Provider will answer with the list of entries for `latest` pointing to the previous `AdvertisementID` in the `Advertisement` field. `Size` specifies
+the total number of entries that the advertisement include to give the indexer knowledge of when all entries for the update have been received.

 ```go
 resp = IngestionResponse {